How to Create More Engagement in your Facebook Groups

 Go on, Hit that Go Live Button!

-And, aside from the Q&A suggestion, it’s really not relevant how many people jump on or not.
-Because, the power will come in the replay viewers.
-Live video – or any video in general – is also a great way for people new to your group to check out older ones since Groups provide us with that helpful little video tab at the top or left hand side of the group.
+Live video – or any video in general – is a great way for people new to your group to check out older video content since Groups provide us with that helpful little video tab at the top or left hand side of the group.

 Let me know which ones of these were helpful and of course if you have some tips to share with the other readers here — Share them in the comments below!